Losing, misplacing, or having your ID stolen can make it difficult to perform certain everyday tasks, including cashing a check.

-Yes, all banks, check cashing stores, and stores that provide check cashing services always require some form of identification before cashing checks for customers.
-This practice is the established norm, and you should always carry ID with you when cashing checks.
+Banks, check cashing stores, and other places that provide check cashing services typically require some form of identification before cashing checks for customers.

-As United Bank explains, the USA Patriot Act has a “know your customer” provision that requires businesses conducting certain types of financial transactions to request ID.
+The USA PATRIOT Act includes a “know your customer” provision that requires businesses conducting certain types of financial transactions to request proper identification.
 Producing valid identification helps prove your legitimacy as a customer and prevents the likelihood of fraud, identity theft, and money laundering.

 - State-issued photo driver’s license